 Undergraduate Admissions: Frequently Asked Questions

-Q: Will classes go ahead in September / Will classes be online in the fall?
+Q: Will classes be online in the winter?

-Q: How will taking classes online change my university experience?
+Q: How will being online change my university experience?

 Q: Can I start in January instead of September?

 We do have a ‘Winter’ (January 2021) term, however not all programs are available for entry in January.